 They are measuring only what matters, connecting the dots between the seen and the unseen.

 Innovative enrollment managers are tweaking their strategies to adapt to changing demographics and social habits.
-They are harnessing data to make more intelligent data-driven decisions to give themselves an edge in a competitive environment.
+They are harnessing data to make more intelligent data-informed decisions to give themselves an edge in a competitive environment.